coupergateway/couper-examples/api-proxy/README.md

 avenga/couper
 ```

-## Linking Docker Containers
+## Linking Docker Containers on your computer

+Developers might want to run the backend and Couper both in
-Be aware that `localhost` in a Docker container is not the same thing
+containers on their computer.
+Be aware that `localhost` in a Docker
-as `localhost` on your host computer.
-If both Couper and httpbin are
+container is not the same thing as `localhost` on your host computer.

-running in containers, you should `--link` one to the other.
-In that
+Use `docker run --link` parameter to allow Couper to reach the
-case you can simply make up a hostname.
+backend in your other container.
+In this case you can simply make up
+a hostname.
 But as the containers are then
 talking directly to each other, you have to use the internal service
 ports.

-Let's start a local instance of `httpbin` running at
+Let's start a local instance of `httpbin` in a container.
+It needs a
-`http://localhost:3000`.
-It needs a name to be linkable.
+name to be linkable:

 ```
 $ docker run --rm --name httpbin kennethreitz/httpbin